joaquimbarreto/freelancer-booking-app/README.md

 # FREELANCER BOOKING APP

-This app is a ruby on rails react redux progressive web app
+This is an app that allows users to book a time in a freelancer's Google Calendar.

+Its using the following technologies:

 - Ruby version: 2.5.1

-- System dependencies
+- Javascript & React

+- Ruby on Rails 5.2 with ActiveAdmin

-- Configuration
+- JSON Web Tokens

-- Database creation

-- Database initialization

-- How to run the test suite

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions
+- PostgresQL database

-- ...
+- Google Calendar API